openfisca/openfisca-doc/coding-the-legislation/25_vectorial_computing.md

 ## String concatenation

 The `+` operator, as well as formatted `%s` strings for concatenation should be replaced by a call to `concat(x, y)`.

-## Returning a single value for all entities

-If you really need to return the same value for every entity, the `np.ones` function allows you to create a vector of 1 of arbitrary length: `np.ones(persons.count) * some_parameter` will thus create a vector of the same length as the passed entities.